selhorn/doc-test/source.md

 ## Installation

-You have three options for deploying this template:
+You have three options for deploying this template.
+If you are unsure which to use, we recommend the deploy button.
   - Using the [Azure deploy button](#deploy)
   - Using [PowerShell](#powershell)
   - Using [CLI Tools](#cli)